 Independent Living Donor Advocate Network (ILDAN™) is an online networking community of social workers, professional counselors, psychologists, physicians, nurses and clergy who work as independent living donor advocates.
 ILDAN offers 24/7 virtual resources that provide professional development, solutions, collaboration and peer support through: · Live Webinars · Videos of instruction · Forums

 The resources provided are in compliance with the Center for Medicare & Medicaid Services (CMS) as it relates to services provided for living donors and the United Network for Organ Sharing (UNOS) and the Organ Procurement and Transplantation Network (OPTN) guidelines.

-Social workers can earn one contact hour of continuing education credit from the Texas State Board of Social Work Examiners by completing either the live or recorded webinar.
-Certificates of continuing education credits will be emailed to participants.
+Professional counselors can earn one contact hour of continuing education credit from the Texas State Board of Examiners of Professional Counselors by completing either the live or recorded webinar.

 Bio: Donna Luebke, MSN, APN-BC

 Donna L. Luebke is a board certified Adult Nurse Practitioner with an MSN in Critical Care Nursing.
 She has over 32 years of nursing experience which includes adult critical care, cardiology, electrophysiology, trauma, bioethics, end-of-life care, and organ donation and transplantation including living organ donation.
 She is currently employed by the Ohio Permanente Medical Group.